sta/websocket-sharp/README.md

 }
 ```

-And if you would like to notify that a **ping** has been received, via this event, you should set the `WebSocket.EmitOnPing` property to `true`, such as the following.
+And if you would like to notify that a **ping** has been received, via this event, you should set the `WebSocket.EmitOnPing` property to `true`.

 ```csharp
 ws.EmitOnPing = true;